kyverno/website/content/en/docs/security/_index.md

 The Kyverno container images are available [here](https://github.com/orgs/kyverno/packages).

-With each release, the following artifacts are uploaded:
+With each release, the following artifacts are uploaded (where CLI binaries include signature and PEM files):

 - checksums.txt
 - install.yaml